Insight into FRCR: Clinical Oncology

 Secure an NHS Job with ID Medical

-ID Medical work with 90% of NHS trusts, helping international doctors and nurses secure their dream NHS post.
+ID Medical regularly works with 95% of NHS trusts and has worked with 100% of trusts in the last three years, helping international doctors and nurses secure their dream NHS post.
 We can also support you with:

 - Securing an NHS post

 - UK Heath and Care Visa Application